Ithaca is Gorges

 Throughout the Finger Lakes area, estate wineries offer tours and tastings, and several house fine restaurants.
 Likewise, many Kendal at Ithaca residents love to explore the region’s burgeoning scene of breweries and cideries.
 On the shore of Cayuga Lake, the Ithaca Farmers’ Market draws thousands each weekend for bountiful, locally grown produce, cheeses and other treats.

 Cornell University and Ithaca College further add to the stimulating ambience of Ithaca.
 The Cornell Laboratory of Ornithology is a world-renowned avian research facility with an observatory and walking trails open to the public.
-The Plantations, the Cornell arboretum and horticultural research center, has hundreds of acres of gardens, ponds, trails, and programs available for the public’s enjoyment.
+Cornell Botanic Gardens, the Cornell arboretum and horticultural research center, has hundreds of acres of gardens, ponds, trails, and programs available for the public’s enjoyment.
 Concerts, drama, and lecture series at both institutions bring world-class events to Ithaca.
 And residents love to root for local athletes, with Cornell part of the Ivy League.

 Visit Ithaca Today